insraq/insraq.github.com/_posts/2017-1-8-dota2-ai-quickstart.md

 1. Bot scripts can be either *override mode* or *completely takeover*.
 The former only override certain mode, which is a good starting point for new developers.
 2. Bot scripts are recognized by file name.
 So just create Lua scripts with corresponding names and Dota 2 will try to read from them.
 3. Lua is used as the scripting language.
-If you are not familiar with it, I happens to have written a pragmatic quickstart guide, which is intended to experienced developers: [Part I](http://ruoyusun.com/2013/03/23/pragmatic-lua-basics-in-30-mins.html), [Part II](http://ruoyusun.com/2013/03/30/pragmatic-lua-error-handling-oop-closure-and-coroutines.html)
+If you are not familiar with it, I happens to have written a pragmatic quickstart guide, which is intended for experienced developers: [Part I](http://ruoyusun.com/2013/03/23/pragmatic-lua-basics-in-30-mins.html), [Part II](http://ruoyusun.com/2013/03/30/pragmatic-lua-error-handling-oop-closure-and-coroutines.html)
 4. Lots of in game data (like heroes, abilities, items) is located at `$DOTA\dota 2 beta\game\dota\scripts\npc`, which is a good reference. **Game item names** can be found [here](https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Item_Names), which is not mentioned on the wiki.

 ## Start a Bot vs. Bot Match